jeandaboul/IsantePlus/README.md

 # Welcome to isantePlus
 the github repository for isantePlus contain the openMRS core, all the basic modules for referenceaplication and some other specifics folders for isantePlus.

-openMRS-core : is the core for openMRS app \n
+openMRS-core : is the core for openMRS app

-openMRS-module-xxxxxxxxxxxx: is for each module needing \n forms : contain the html forms developed for isantePlus scripts -> isante_to_openmrs : contain the lis of script for migration from isante to openmrs scripts-> replication : contain the list of script for replication scripts-> update_dictionary : contain the lastest script using to upgrade the ciel dictionairy
+openMRS-module-xxxxxxxxxxxx: is for each module needing

+forms : contain the html forms developed for isantePlus

+scripts -> isante_to_openmrs : contain the lis of script for migration from isante to openmrs

+scripts-> replication : contain the list of script for replication

+scripts-> update_dictionary : contain the lastest script using to upgrade the ciel dictionairy

 please follow the insctruction below to setup eclipse environement for isantePlus